syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Copy the selected object to internal clipboard
+Copy the selected object to internal clipboard and get the copied object